Pay It Forward (film): Plot

 Meanwhile, Arlene confronts Eugene about Trevor's project after discovering Jerry in their house.
 Trevor then selects Eugene as his next "pay it forward" target and tricks Eugene and Arlene into a romantic dinner date.
-This also appears to fail, and Trevor and Arlene argue about her love for Ricky, her alcoholic ex-husband, and Arlene slaps Trevor in a fit of anger.
-Eugene and Arlene are brought together again when Trevor runs away from home, and Arlene asks Eugene to help her find him.
-After finding Trevor, Arlene begins to pursue Eugene sexually.
-Eugene has deep burn marks visible on his neck and face, and he initially resists Arlene's overtures out of insecurity.
-When they finally sleep together, he is seen to have extensive scarring all over his torso.
-Arlene accepts this and forms an emotional bond with him, but abandons their relationship when Ricky returns, claiming to have quit drinking.
-Her accepting him angers Eugene, whose mother had a habit of taking his abusive, alcoholic father back.
-Eugene explains that his scars are the result of his father setting him on fire in a drunken rage.
-He berates Arlene for being like his mother and warns her of Ricky's potential to abuse Trevor.
-When Ricky starts drinking again and resumes his abusive behavior, Arlene realizes her mistake and forces Ricky to leave.
+This also appears to fail, and Trevor and Arlene argue about her love for Ricky, her alcoholic ex-husband, to the point where Arlene slaps Trevor in a fit of anger.
+Eugene and Arlene are brought together again when Trevor runs away from home.